 Easy to set up, adjust, and clean

-Transitions into a fantastic toddler and older child chair
+Transitions into a fantastic toddler and older child chair with proper back and foot support

 Cost

-Footprint is wide; you may trip over the legs at first
+You may trip over the legs at first

 Footplate adjustment options are sometimes too high or too low

-Fairly good positioning, but requires some modifications for younger or smaller infants
+Fairly good positioning but requires some modifications for younger or smaller infants

 Easy to wipe down